Every human being over a certain development stage is responsible for the future of this planet.

 Using organic products is not enough, delegating responsibility on corporations is not enough.
 It is the actions of each of us on a daily basis that matter.
 And us being able to sustain good practice in recycling, pressuring production by buying more responsibly, keeping things longer.

 Buying quality means buying more expensively (precious time spent on clothing making without a hurry), maybe going back to buying less but better so we can keep longer.
-It is Ok to buy things non organic as long as we use them properly and keep them for longer.
+It is Ok to buy non organic things as long as we use them properly and keep them for longer.

-'Made is USA /Made in New York ' can be read on the inside of SALASSAN pieces as the studio is based in Brooklyn, NY.
+'Made is USA /Made in New York ' can be read on the inside of most SALASSAN pieces as the studio is based in Brooklyn, NY.
 The knitwear is now developed and produced in the garment district in New York.
-While fabrics are still from other parts of the world due to the lack of expansion in the american textile industry we try our best to source anything else locally and up cycling curtains into SALASSAN bags.
+While fabrics are still from other parts of the world due to the lack of expansion in the American textile industry we try our best to source anything else locally and up cycling curtains into SALASSAN bags.

 The idea is to not be all-around champions at sustainability but to address one aspect of it and constantly researching new ways to help the world seamlessly go forward.

 It all relates back to nature no matter how much fog, buildings and factories are in the way.
 Us humans are part of the ecosystem, we are nature whether you like it or not, whether you want to detach yourself from it or not.